ZakariaALLA/cloud_prj_alla/README.md

     - [Step 4 - Accessing Prometheus and Alertmanager](#step-4---accessing-prometheus-and-alertmanager)

-## Part 1 How To Build a Node.js Application with Docker
+## Part 1 How To Build a Nodejs Application with Docker
 ### Step 1 - Installing our Application Dependencies
 I first need to make the application files, which I can then copy to my container.
 These files will include the application’s static content, code, and dependencies.